 Today dawned much brighter outside and after a short breakfast, Laurel decided she was not feeling 100% so I was going to have the day to myself with the camera.
 Not the best option since my hands are not nearly as steady as hers but I decided to go out and do what I could.
 It was such a nice day outside with no wind and nearly 50℉ which was the best we had seen in some weeks.

 My day started out with a beautiful building right outside of our residence.
 Most cities that are part of the old Russian-ruled countries, like those in Romania, are dark memories of a time with no design and only a little color, but not the cities in the Ukraine.
 They are the exact opposite with the most opulent and over the top architecture that I have ever seen.
 Even the great city of Rome would struggle to be as beautiful as Kiev and Odessa.

 The first building I photographed was a green building with a blacktop just outside our residence and it was magnificent with 8 women’s heads in relief (1 on each corner at the top) that were simply amazing.
-There were eagles, lions or tigers and more on the lower floors and the black top was fantastic.
+There were eagles, lions or tigers and more on the lower floors and the black roof was fantastic.
 The top had 4 huge vases on the corners, numerous wolf and tiger heads and, to top everything off, two huge clear glass globes that I caught with the sunlight shining through.

 My next stop was a well known and often photographed hotel called “The Passages” This hotel was built around the 1890’s and is just so over the top it is almost unbelievable.
 Only 4 stories tall and the bottom is all for retail use with different shops.
 It is built around a central courtyard which is featured in the images below.